 9. Further work has been completed on a package of efficiency, back office and strategic service savings for 2012/13.
 These savings will not directly affect services to the public.
-These savings can be found at annex C. It is recommended that taking into account the impact assessments carried out that these savings are taken forward and that staffing consultations (where appropriate) and preparation for implementation is undertaken.
+These savings can be found at annex C. It is recommended that taking into account the impact assessments carried out that these savings are taken forward and that staffing consultations (where appropriate) and preparation for implementation is undertaken (to be considered in the exempt part of the meeting).
 These savings total £3,531,730.